 Coastal sand-dune habitats are threatened yet play a huge part in maintaining plant and animal biodiversity, which contribute to coastal protection.
 There is a lack of research into dune system changes in Kefalonia highlighting the need for future studies to focus on it.
 (Sperandii et al., 2020)

-The programme begins in early June and start days will be every second Thursday through September.
+The programme begins mid-May and start days will be every second Thursday through October.

 Volunteers will be getting involved with hands-on research that will allow them to demonstrate standard scientific methodology that can be used in the field.
 Working with others during their time means they will be building on their teamwork and leadership skills.
 They will understand the importance of protecting the dune and Posidonia ecosystems around Kefalonia.
 In addition, will have a clearer understanding of current climate concerns and the impact these can have on both marine and terrestrial environments.
-This information learnt will allow them to pass on details to others and spread public awareness of current issues.
+This information will allow them to share details with others and raise public awareness of current issues.

 Volunteers will split the majority of their time between exploring the Posidonia meadows and understanding the extensive dune systems found.
-While surveying both of these areas volunteers will be looking into what lives within the systems, creating topographies, and understanding pressures both ecosystems face.
+While surveying both of these areas, volunteers will be looking into what lives within the systems, creating topographies, and understanding the pressures both ecosystems face.
 The data collected will be sorted and analysed by volunteers during our afternoon data entry shifts.
-In addition to this, volunteers will be working to keep the beaches of Kefalonia free from trash and debris, as well as taking part in drone surveys and reviewing the footage once the flight is complete.
-There will be free time every day and most evenings where volunteers can relax or take part in various activities including film and quiz nights.
+In addition, volunteers will be working to keep the beaches of Kefalonia free from litter and marine debris through regular monitoring and clean-up surveys.
+Depending on their field station, volunteers may also take part in bird-monitoring activities or observe drone-based surveys used to support sea turtle conservation and habitat mapping.
+There will be free time every day and most evenings where volunteers can relax or take part in various activities, including film and quiz nights.
 There will be two days off per week.

 To view a Skala Field Station sample schedule of what one of your weeks may be like, click here.